nikku/lefedt.de/pages/about.md

 *   I have experience in various fields of software engineering including but not limited to web programming using Java, JavaEE, Groovy, Ruby on Rails, Play, JavaScript, CSS, HTML, NodeJS and friends.

-*   Apart from web-development my main fields of interest are software architectures, rapid software development and software quality.
+*   Apart from web-development my main fields of interest are software architectures, rapid software development, developer and user experience, and software quality.
+Sometimes I like big data and the cloud, too.

-* Sometimes I like big data and the cloud, too.
+*   I build teams and create structures that empower and let work flow.

 *   I spent a foreign semester at the [BTH](bth.se) in [Karlskrona, Sweden](http://maps.google.se/maps?f=q&source=s_q&hl=en&geocode=&q=karlskrona&sll=61.606396,21.225586&sspn=28.283373,93.076172&ie=UTF8&hq=&hnear=Karlskrona,+Blekinge&t=h&z=9) and received my masters in IT Systems Engineering from the [Hasso-Plattner-Institute](http://www.hpi.uni-potsdam.de), University of Potsdam in Potsdam, Germany.